lightningspirit/blog/content/blog/agile-initiative-inception/index.md

 I believe so, and I think *Agile* practices, namely *Scrum* methodology, might be a truth strength beneath it.

-But wait... isn't *Agile* about small deliverables and consistent pacing without worrying too much on the big picture?
+But wait, isn't *Agile* about small deliverables and consistent pacing without worrying too much on the big picture?
 In part, it is a bit, but it is also about **great communication**, **better acknowledgment**, **forecasting**, and **collaboration**.

 ## Welcome to the *Agile Initiative Inception*